-The company pays contributions to the General Authority for Social Insurance for the employees of the company, according to the Social Insurance Law No. (79) of 1975.
+The company pays contributions to the General Authority for Social Insurance for the employees of the company, according to Social Insurance Law No. (79) of 1975.
 According to this law, the employees and the company paid fixed subscriptions rate from the salary.
-The company is under no obligation to pay any further amounts for previous other than the value of the previous mentioned subscriptions.
+The company has no obligation to pay any further amounts for previous ones other than the value of the previously mentioned subscriptions.